cstamas/rrf-demo/README.md

 The `atlassian` repository is allowed for 3 groupIds:
 * `com.atlassian.audit` - the main dependency of example project.
-* `com.atlassian.platform` - dependency or parent or import POM.
+* `com.atlassian.platform` - dependency or parent or import POM, I guess.
-* `com.atlassian.pom` - parent POM, I guess.
+* `com.atlassian.pom` - dependency or parent or import POM, I guess.

 From these two remote repositories am not interested in anything else.